 Facebook has began taking developer submissions for its App Center, a curated online store for programs that run on the social network.
 Facebook would keep a cut of the revenue generated by developers who sell software in the store, helping it diversify away from traditional advertising.

-“Wall Street cares about one thing: growth in profit,” said Paul Deninger, a senior managing director at New York-based investment bank Evercore Partners Inc. (EVR)
+“Wall Street cares about one thing: growth in profit,” said Paul Deninger, a senior managing director at New York-based investment bank Evercore Partners Inc. (EVR:US)

 In the early days of the road show, Facebook’s IPO generated lower-than-expected demand from institutional investors who expressed concern about the company’s growth prospects, people with knowledge of the matter said last week.
 The company also told analysts last week that sales may not meet their most optimistic projections, people said.